 Phase II

 Teams will submit a pre-recorded team presentation approximately one week before the Phase II test.
+Judges will review the presentation and prepare a list of questions that will be asked of each team prior to the physical test.

+Tests

 Group A and B Phase II tests will be held on separate dates, to be advised in April.
+If possible, we will hold face-to-face tests in Germany and the USA, with an option for a virtual meeting on the same dates.

 The DSATS technical section believes that this challenge benefits students in several ways.
 Petroleum, mechanical, electrical, and control engineers gain hands-on experience in each person’s area of expertise that forms a solid foundation for post-graduate careers.
 Those involved with system modeling gain insight into how models can gain sufficient fidelity to be applied to industry specific problems.
+They also learn where poor models or poor data can lead to incorrect outcomes.
 Students also develop experience working in multi-disciplinary teams, which is essential in today’s technology-driven industries.
 Winning teams must possess a variety of skills.
 The mechanical and electrical engineers need to build a stable, reliable, and functional drilling rig.
 Control engineers need to architect a system for real-time control, including a selection of sensors, data handling, and fast-acting control algorithms.
 The petroleum engineers need an understanding of drilling dysfunctions and mitigation techniques.
 Modeling engineers must understand all of these basics and how to organize numerous modules into a complex model.
 Everyone must work collectively to establish functional system requirements, often fully understood by each team member to accurately portray the drilling issues and create an integrated package working seamlessly together.

-The oil and gas industry today seeks lower costs through efficiency and innovation.
+The oil and gas industry today seeks lower costs and reduced risk through efficiency and innovation.
 Many student competitors may discover innovative tools and control processes that will assist drillers in speeding the time to drill and complete a well.
 This includes more than a faster ROP, such as problem avoidance for dysfunctions like excessive vibrations, stuck pipe, and wellbore stability issues.
 Student teams built new downhole tools using 3D printing techniques of designs that would be difficult, if not impossible to machine.
 They used creative hoisting and lowering systems.
 Teams modeled drilling performance in particular formations and adjusted the drilling parameters accordingly for changing downhole conditions.
-While they have a lot to learn yet about our business, we have a lot to learn about their fresh approach to today’s problems.
+While they have a lot to learn about our business, we have a lot to learn about their fresh approach to today’s problems.
 Good Luck!

 The Drillbotics® Committee